 His grandfather Friedrich Drumpf came to the United States in 1885 which was the height of German immigration to the United States when he was 16.
 His family was from Kallstadt, winegrowers.
 The first step to the Donald Trump we know today is that his grandfather did not want to be a vintner, nor did he want to be a barber which is what he was trained to do when he first said he did not want to be involved in growing grapes.

-At any rate, neither Trump nor his father ever bore the surname Drumpf, and whether Trump's grandfather had also anglicized the name at some point remained unclear.
+At any rate, neither Trump nor his father ever bore the surname Drumpf, and whether Trump's grandfather anglicized that name at some point remains unclear.